teapotlaboratories/bwlr1e/readme.md

 ## Disclaimer
 - The 1KM range is based on [AERQ - Air Quality Monitoring](https://www.seeedstudio.com/blog/2022/04/27/monitoring-indoor-air-pollutants-the-silent-issue-for-smart-city-iot-using-seeed-lora-e5-and-fusion-pcba/) design, but have not been tested on this device yet
-- The position of the BME680 sensor on the board might not be the most efficient

 ## Specification